Go to home page

-Constructing Kali's travel house
+Building a travel house

-The flat-pack-rat-flat assembledThe flat-pack rat flat
+The flat-pack rat flat

 The basics

-the flat-pack-rat-flat flatThe main frame is made from aluminium sections.
-The sides are made of strong wire mesh with the bottom 150mm are clad with ply to give Kali some privacy, protection from drafts and to stop her throwing her bedding out of the house.
-The roof is also made from mesh but it has a wooden frame.
+The main frame is made from aluminium sections.
+The sides are made of strong wire mesh with the bottom 150mm clad with ply to give some privacy, protection from drafts and to stop the rats throwing their bedding out of the house.
+The roof was originally made from mesh and it has a wooden frame.
+The roof and side were later replaced with perspex which is light and prevents the rats falling when trying to climb up the walls and across the roof.
 The floor is made of a single sheet of ply.
 Each side, the floor, the roof and the upper level are separate pieces which slot together and are secured with 16 wing-nuts.

 Materials and tools

-Material size(s) quantity *
+Material Size(s) quantity

-Pine sections (square) 30x15mm 2.5m *
+Pine sections (square) 30x15mm 2.5m

-Aluminium sections ('L') 30x30mm 3m *
+Aluminium sections ('L') 30x30mm 3m

-Aluminium sections ('L') 25x25mm 3m *
+Aluminium sections ('L') 25x25mm 3m

-Aluminium sections ('L') 30x20mm 2.5m *
+Aluminium sections ('L') 30x20mm 2.5m

-Aluminium sections ('U') 12x12 3m *
+Aluminium sections ('U') 12x12 3m

-And a range of fasteners and fixings: round headed screws, bolts, wing nuts.
+You will also need a range of fasteners and fixings: round headed screws, bolts, wing nuts.

-No specialist tools are required but an electric drill, electric sander and heavy duty staple gun will make the job much quicker.
-Cutting the angles correctly is much easier with a proper mitre saw and G-clamps are useful for holding things in place while drilling holes for the bolts but these is not essential.
-Other than these tools you'll only need a hammer, screwdriver, pliers, a wood saw and a hacksaw (for the aluminium) and a pair of wire cutters or tin-snips to cut the mesh.Go to top of page
+Specialist tools are not required however an electric drill, electric sander and heavy duty staple gun will make the job much quicker.
+Cutting the angles correctly is much easier with a proper mitre saw and G-clamps are useful for holding things in place while drilling holes for the bolts but these are not essential.
+Other than these tools you’ll only need a hammer, screwdriver, pliers, a wood saw and a hacksaw (for the aluminium) and a pair of wire cutters or tin-snips to cut the mesh.

 Building the corner posts

-detail showing corner postsThe main structural elements of the travel house are the corner posts of the two shorter sides.
+The main structural elements of the travel house are the corner posts which are part of the two shorter sides.
 These are made of two L shaped aluminium sections bolted one inside the other.
 The inner section is a bit smaller that the outer section and when bolted together, with a 3mm space in between, their edges are flush.
-The space makes a slot into which the mesh of the long sides is inserted.
-The slot is clamped shut on to the mesh by tightening-up two wing-nuts and bolts which go through the aluminium sections.
+The space makes a slot into which the mesh/perspex of the long sides are inserted.
+The slot is clamped shut on to the mesh by tightening up two wing-nuts and bolts which go through the aluminium sections.

 Building the sides